Fleeing Putin’s wartime crackdown, Russian journalists build media hubs in exile

 She only told her grandmother, a Putin supporter who wasn’t fully aware of Ostapchuk’s journalism, that she was going on a business trip.
 She doesn’t know if she will ever see her again.
 She has relatives in Ukraine to worry about as well.

 For Smirnov, the need to flee was not unexpected.
 One of Russia’s most esteemed independent journalists, he has run Mediazona since it was founded in 2014 by one of the members of Pussy Riot, the dissident punk band.
-The organization focuses on Russia’s criminal justice system and is known for liveblogging from the show trials against activists and politicians.
+The organization focuses on Russia’s criminal justice system and is known for live-blogging from the show trials against activists and politicians.

 “Even before now, they faced political danger that most of us can’t even imagine,” said Carroll Bogert, president of the New York-based Marshall Project, upon which Mediazona was modeled.